 Turquoise is the official state gemstone.
 The blue-green stone has a somewhat waxy surface and can be found throughout the state.

-Trivia about Arizona
+Fun Facts about Arizona

 When England’s famous London Bridge was replaced in the 1960s, the original was purchased, dismantled, shipped stone by stone and reconstructed in Lake Havasu City, where it still stands today.